UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How often should I change the filter cartridges?

-Most manufacturers recommend changing the filter cartridges every 6 to 12 months.
+Most manufacturers recommend changing the filter cartridges every six to 12 months.
 However, this depends heavily on your local water quality and how much water your household uses.
 If you notice a drop in water pressure or a change in taste, it is likely time for a replacement sooner than the recommended interval.
 For more details on water quality standards, you can visit the EPA’s Ground Water and Drinking Water page.

 About the Author